telerik/kendo-react-buttons/docs/button/index.md

     );
 ```

-When disabled, the Button is displayed but does not operate.
+When disabled, the Button is displayed, but does not operate.

 ```html-preview
     <div id="app"></div>